- My LS

 Take steps to make sure that those staff members are able to implement the plan remotely.
 You should also consider how to cover those roles if a certain staff member is off work.

 Make sure that all policies relating to remote working are up to date and effective and/or amend policies as necessary to incorporate the lessons learned from lockdown.

-Make sure that your organisation’s IT, lawtech and communications systems are in place and robust enough and can facilitate remote working.
+Ensure that your organisation’s IT, lawtech and communications systems are in place, robust, and can facilitate remote working.
 This should include ensuring that there’s sufficient equipment available.